A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Surrogate Models

 \subsection{Role of Architecture}

-We conduct a sensitivity study into the role of architecture and other key design choices for \bnn surrogate models.
-We highlight results for \hmc inference, as it is the gold standard for approximate inference in \bnns \citep{izmailov21what}.
+We conduct a sensitivity study into the role of key design choices for \bnn surrogates.
+We highlight results for \hmc, as it is the gold standard for approximate inference in \bnns \citep{izmailov21what}.

-Gaussian processes involve relatively few design choices --- essentially only the covariance function, which is often simply set to the RBF or Mat\'ern kernel.
-Additionally, we are able to have an intuitive understanding of what the induced distributions over functions look like for the different choices of covariance functions.
+Gaussian processes involve relatively few design choices---essentially only the covariance function, which is often set to the RBF or Mat\'ern kernel, and we are also able to have an intuitive understanding of what the induced distributions over functions look.
 In contrast, with \bnns, we must consider the architecture, the prior over parameters, and the approximate inference procedure.
 It is also less clear how different modeling choices in \bnns affect the inferred posterior predictive distributions.
 To illustrate these differences for varying network, prior, and variance parameters, we plot the inferred posterior predictive distributions over functions for different network widths and depths, the activation functions, and likelihood and variance parameters in~\Cref{fig:1d}, and we evaluate the performance under different model choices for three synthetic data problems in~\Cref{fig:bar}.
-We focus on fully-connected multi-layer perceptrons for this study: while certain architectures have powerful inductive biases for computer vision and language tasks, generic regression tasks such as Bayesian optimization tend to be well-suited for fully-connected multi-layer perceptrons, which have relatively mild inductive biases and make loose assumptions about the structure of the function we are modeling.
+We focus on fully-connected multi-layer perceptrons for this study: while certain architectures have powerful inductive biases for vision and language tasks, generic regression tasks such as Bayesian optimization tend to be well-suited for fully-connected multi-layer perceptrons, which have relatively mild inductive biases and make loose assumptions about the structure of the function.

 \paragraph{Model Hyperparameters.} We consider isotropic priors over the neural network parameters with zero mean and variance parameters 0.1, 1, and 10.
 Similarly, we consider Gaussian likelihood functions with variance parameters 0.1, 1, and 10.
 The corresponding posterior predictive distributions for full-batch \hmc are shown in~\Cref{fig:noise1d}.
 As would be expected, an increase in the likelihood variance results in a poor fit of the data and virtually no posterior collapse.
 In contrast, increasing the prior variance results in a higher predictive variance between data points with a good fit to the data points, whereas a prior variance that is too small leads to over-regularization and uncertainty collapse.
 As shown in \Cref{fig:noisebar} and \Cref{fig:priorbar}, lower likelihood variance parameters and larger prior variance parameters tended to perform best across three synthetic data experiments.